 Purpose of Anthropology: Dispelling Savage Illusions

 2013 featured the hubbub of Napoleon Chagnon’s Noble Savages.
 Trouillot had urged us to attack the Savage Slot.
-“Anthropology must adapt to a world where none of us can take refuge in the illusion that we have found the uncontaminated Savage, the bearer of that pristine culture supposedly untouched by its Western alter-ego” (Trouillot 2003:5).
-(Unfortunately, see my assessment of Anthropology’s Unfinished Revolution for how this message has been diluted in current textbooks.)
+“Anthropology must adapt to a world where none of us can take refuge in the illusion that we have found the uncontaminated Savage, the bearer of that pristine culture supposedly untouched by its Western alter-ego” (Trouillot 2003, 5).
+(Unfortunately, see my 2016 assessment of Anthropology’s Unfinished Revolution for how this message was diluted in anthropology textbooks.)

-Purpose of Anthropology: Relations and Processes, not Essences
+Purpose of Anthropology: Relations & Processes, not Essences

 Here again, another connection to Ingold’s Being Alive.
 We must see life as process and relation: